AnkushSinghGandhi/DeltaStream-OptionAnalysis2/VERIFICATION.md

 # Verification Guide

-This document provides step-by-step instructions to verify that the Option ARO system is working correctly.
+This document provides step-by-step instructions to verify that the DeltaStream system is working correctly.

 ## Prerequisites